 A substantial project component (short or longitudinal projects) will be developed in order to encourage different learning methods, thereby preparing students for the challenges of working life.
 Educational innovation and immersion in real companies challenges will be a component of the MSc's courses.

 These actions break down into three main areas:

 1. Expertise and skills view:

 - Onboarding seminar: Disrupt your Mind, which aims at getting students to think differently, or "outside the box".

 - Boot Camp Expertise: One week every semester on an advanced, current topic (Growth Hacking, Story Telling, Google Analytics, etc.) to acquire more skills.

 - Soft skills: Developing Negotiation, Leadership and Management skills of cross-disciplinary teams (important in digital marketing).

 2. Forward-looking, immersive view:

-- Study Trip: Visits of ecosystem in Provence (Oxatis, Aix-Marseille French-Tech partners) and a two-day trip to Paris or Berlin for immersion in digital companies.
+- Study Trip: Visits of ecosystem in Provence (Oxatis, Aix-Marseille French-Tech partners) and a two-day trip to Paris for immersion in digital companies.

 - Conference cycle: The aim is to bring in an expert once a month to talk about specific themes (IOT, AI, Bitcoin, Blockchain, etc.).